Rover Critical Minerals (CVE:ROVR) Trading 50% Higher – Still a Buy?

-Rover Critical Minerals Corp.
-(CVE:ROVR – Get Free Report)’s share price shot up 50% during trading on Tuesday .
-The company traded as high as C$0.02 and last traded at C$0.02.
-716,000 shares traded hands during trading, an increase of 236% from the average session volume of 213,045 shares.
+Shares of Rover Critical Minerals Corp.
+(CVE:ROVR – Get Free Report) traded up 50% during trading on Tuesday .
+The stock traded as high as C$0.02 and last traded at C$0.02.
+716,000 shares changed hands during trading, an increase of 236% from the average session volume of 213,045 shares.
 The stock had previously closed at C$0.01.

 Rover Critical Minerals Stock Up 50.0 %